You can't always get what you want: towards user-controlled privacy on Android: MobHide local anonymization

-The last column in Table \ref{tab:overview_results} reports the mean KL\_Divergence (i.e., $\overline{D_{KL}}$) between the original distribution and each anonymized distribution obtained with the \texttt{LOW}, \texttt{MEDIUM}, and \texttt{HIGH} levels, respectively.
-It is worth pointing out that the distance between the original distribution and the anonymized ones is always greater than 0.
+It is worth pointing out that the distance between the original distribution and the anonymized ones is always greater than 0, meaning that the local DP anonymization has successfully increased the privacy of the distribution of events.
+Also, $D_{KL}$ value is always close to 0, which means that the anonymization process did not overturn the collected data, thereby preserving a reasonable level of utility.
 Furthermore, the higher is the privacy level, the greater is the $D_{KL}$ value, thereby demonstrating that the utility of the exported data actually lowers when the privacy level rises.